acosmin/illustrations/readme.txt

 * Updated dependencies;
 * Updated plugin tags;
 * Fixed modal style for sticky header;
+* Fixed svg bottom padding when the plugin is disabled, you might need to save the posts again;

 = 1.0.0 =
 Release Date: December 17th, 2018